 The Career Incentive Program is an award program through which classified employees can be compensated for voluntarily enhancing their value to the district.
-Under the Career Incentive Program, full-time permanent classified employees may be eligible to receive a monthly salary increase of $100 upon verification of satisfactory completion of nine (9) units of approved coursework/activities within each five-year period.
+Under the Career Incentive Program, full-time permanent classified employees may be eligible to receive a monthly salary increase of $100 upon verification of satisfactory completion of nine (9) units of approved coursework/activities within each three-year period.
 Employees who work less than full time receive a proportional increase based on the ratio of their employment to 40 hours.
 (For example: if an employee works 20 hours per week, they receive an increase of $50 per month [50 percent of $100].) *This increase is an addition to the base salary; it does not change the original base salary.
 This is part of the annual earnings when referring to benefit-eligible salary.

 A. Career Incentive Award Limits